wp-plugins/f2-tag-cloud-widget/readme.txt

 but for some reason are not exposed by their own widget.
 The full details of these options are explained in the main WordPress documentation.

+In addition, there are additional options now available to control the typography of tags with greater precision.

+* tag cloud alignment - left, center, right or theme default (default)
+* tag padding - defaults to 0

 == Installation ==

 1. Upload the `f2-tagcloud` folder to the `/wp-content/plugins` directory